-APPROVED RULING: When the batter is touched by a pitched ball which does not entitle that batter to first base, the ball is dead and no runner may advance.
+A.R.- When the batter is touched by a pitched ball which does not entitle that batter to first base, the ball is dead, and no runner may advance.

-"The Right Call" Casebook -- Comment: Do not get talked into buying the old "The hands are part of the bat" myth.
-No one has manufactured a bat with hands, yet!

-(c) the catcher or any fielder interferes with the batter.
+- Do not get talked into buying the old "The hands are part of the bat" myth. - (c) the catcher or any fielder interferes with the batter.
 If a play follows the interference, the manager of the offense may advise the plate umpire of a decision to decline the interference penalty and accept the play.
 Such election shall be made immediately at the end of the play.
-However, if the batter reaches first base on a hit, an error, a base on balls, a hit batter, or otherwise, and all other runners advance at least one base, the play proceeds without reference to the interference;
+However, if the batter reaches first base on a hit, an error, a base on balls, a hit batsman, or otherwise, and all runners advance at least one base, the play proceeds without reference to the interference;